-1. NHS England holds data for hospital admissions, outpatient care and deaths.
-We will use datasets that include 'Hospital Episode Statistics' (HES)-Admitted Patient Care, HES-
+1. NHS Digital, the secure data warehouse for the NHS, holds data for hospital admissions, outpatient care and deaths.
+We will use datasets that include 'Hospital Episode Statistics'

-- Outpatients, HES-Accident and Emergency, HES-Emergency Care Dataset, HES-Critical Care and HES-ONS mortality. - 2.
-The Intensive Care National Audit and Research Centre (ICNARC), holds data on admissions to intensive care.
+(HES)-Admitted Patient Care, HES-Outpatients, HES-Accident and Emergency, HES-Emergency Care Dataset, HES-Critical Care and HES-ONS mortality.

+- 2. The Intensive Care National Audit and Research Centre (ICNARC), holds data on admissions to intensive care.
 We will use the dataset from the Case-Mix Programme (CMP). - 3.
 NHSBT hold data on people who are planned for or undergo liver transplants.
 We will use the dataset from the UK Liver Transplant Registry.